Redych-the-kid/Redych_secret_stash/README.md

 # Redych's secret stash
 This is my repo for some projects

-1.Heads and Hands entry -Ready
+1.Heads and Hands entry - Ready
+2.Telebot - Ready